What is a small business loan?

 - Complete any questionnaires sent by credit reference agencies

-What is the interest rate on a business loan?
+What is the annual percentage rate on a small business loan?

 - The lender you’re matched with